project-lux/lux-middletier/test/endpoints/README.md

 1. Scans the `test-data-providers/` directory for all provider implementations
 2. Instantiates each discovered provider class
 3. Attempts to extract test data from each provider for every endpoint
-4. Combines data from all successful providers into comprehensive templates
+4. Combines data from all successful providers into comprehensive test files
 5. Falls back to sample data if no external data sources are available

 **Provider Implementation:**